tnathu-ai/Football_Dataset/README.md

 |
 ├── README.md          <- The top-level README for developers using this project.
 |
+├── assets             <- The assets folder contains images, videos, and other media.
+|   ├── images          <- The images folder.
+|
+|
 ├── data
 │   ├── external       <- Data from third party sources.
 │   ├── interim        <- Intermediate data that has been transformed.